 ECTS as the main credit system of the European Higher Education Area is linked with the qualification frameworks.
 The ECTS Users' Guide has been adopted in 2015 and provides guidance on ECTS implementation.
-The conference on ECTS has showed that in many countries further work needs to be done in the area of ECTS implementation in line with the ECTS Users' Guide.
-Continuous attention to the implementation of qualifications frameworks, ECTS as well as learning outcomes approach in co-operation with higher education institutions is considered important.
+The conference on ECTS has shown that in many countries further work needs to be done in the area of ECTS implementation in line with the ECTS Users' Guide.
+Continuous attention to the implementation of qualifications frameworks, and to the proper use of ECTS including learning outcomes approach - in co-operation with higher education institutions - is considered very important.

-Further activities planned within the peer group include two peer learning activities (PLAs), one seminar and the final peer group meeting.
+Further activities carried out within the peer group include two peer learning activities (PLAs), one seminar, different workshops and the final peer group meeting.
 The first PLA was organized in October 2019 by the German Rectors' Conference.
-The focus of the PLA was on qualification frameworks, its design, promotion and subject-specific qualifications frameworks.
-The second PLA will be organized in November 2019 by the European Students Union in Brussels on the topic Multiple purposes and use of the qualifications frameworks by the stakeholders.
-In February 2020, two events will take place in Prague.
-A seminar on quality assurance of qualifications framework will be followed by the third final meeting of the peer group.
+The focus of the PLA was on qualification frameworks, their design, promotion and on subject-specific qualifications frameworks.
+The second PLA was organized in November 2019 by the European Students Union in Brussels on the topic Multiple purposes and use of the qualifications frameworks by the stakeholders.
+In February 2020, two events took place in Prague.
+A seminar on quality assurance of qualifications framework was followed by the third final meeting of the peer group.